SENG330/course/assignment2.md

 ## Style/Design
 40% of the marks, necessarily subjective.
 We rank your code from 1-5 with 5 being above and beyond the style and design discussion in class.

 - adherence to Google Java style (http://google.github.io/styleguide/javaguide.html).
-We will use Checkstyle to enforce this.
+We will use Checkstyle to enforce this. **Ignore errors about comments and parameter names**.
+These are overkill for our purposes.
+You should still be adding comments as explained below, just not boilerplate for each method/class.
+Parameter names per Checkstyle conflict with the format (`pParam`) used in the text.
-- Sound OO design - encapsulation, extensibility, loose coupling, modifiability, readability etc. Consider carefully what other patterns might be useful.
-However, overuse of patterns is also not good design.
+- The tool [`google-java-format`](https://github.com/google/google-java-format) can be used with Eclipse, IntelliJ and Gradle to auto-format your code (e.g. tabs/spaces).
 - Code comments should be **minimal** and **informative**.
 Ask yourself if your fellow students would understand what you are up to.
 Thus, no need to say "sets aName to 5".
 - 1st/2nd year concepts like efficient algorithms, succinctness, and so on. e.g  if you write the Team.removePlayer() alg in 200 lines, you will lose marks.